PhantomInsights/covid-19/README.md

 These CSV files have the same structure, the columns are the dates and the index are the countries/regions names.

 In my experience it is better to have a datetime index than a string one.
-This is because `pandas` has a great support for datetime indexes.
+This is because `pandas` has a great support for time-series data.

-We have a small problem, we don't know how many columns we will have since they add a new one each day.
+We have a small problem though, we don't know how many columns we will have since they add a new one each day.

-What I did is to first 'scout' one of the CSV files and create a skeleton list that will then be filled with the real data.
+What we dill do is to first 'scout' one of the CSV files and create a skeleton list that will then be filled with the real data.

 ```python
 # Initialize the skeleton list with a header row.